Chart Color Schemes

 Ardeer's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Ardeer's health metrics are close to national benchmarks, with common health conditions among its general population being somewhat typical but higher than the national average among older cohorts.
-Approximately 49% of Ardeer's total population (~1,588 people) have private health cover, compared to the national average of 55.3%.
+Ardeer's health metrics are close to national benchmarks, with the level of common health conditions among its general population being somewhat typical but higher than the national average among older cohorts.
+Approximately 49% of Ardeer's total population (~1,683 people) has private health cover, which is lower than the national average of 55.7%.

-The most prevalent medical conditions in Ardeer are mental health issues and arthritis, affecting 8.4 and 7.3% of residents respectively.
-A total of 72.0% of residents declare themselves completely clear of medical ailments, compared to 73.5% across Greater Melbourne.
-Ardeer has 17.4% of its residents aged 65 and over (567 people).
-Health outcomes among seniors in the area present some challenges that require more attention than those of the broader population.
+The most prevalent medical conditions in Ardeer are mental health issues and arthritis, affecting 8.4 and 7.3% of residents respectively, while 72.0% of residents declare themselves completely clear of medical ailments compared to 73.5% across Greater Melbourne.
+As of the latest data (December 2021), Ardeer has 17.4% of its residents aged 65 and over (601 people).
+Health outcomes among seniors in Ardeer present some challenges that require more attention than those of the broader population.

 Frequently Asked Questions - Health